Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 Love, care, safety, affirmation, and belonging are core emotional needs for queer people.
 For Black LGBTQ+ people—who often navigate ongoing racial prejudice, objectification, exclusion, and, in some contexts, targeted violence—the need for chosen family can run even deeper.
 In this reality, chosen family moves beyond “cute community vibes” and functions as essential care infrastructure—emotional, practical, and sometimes life‑saving.

-This guide explores how Black queer chosen families form across different environments—from safer cities like London and New York to high‑risk settings like Nigeria and Ghana, where criminalisation and stigma force relationships into secrecy and raise the stakes of trust and care[2].
+This guide explores the central role trust plays in Black queer life and how it shapes the formation of Black queer chosen families across different environments—from relatively safer cities like London and New York to high‑risk contexts such as Nigeria and Ghana, where criminalisation and stigma push relationships into secrecy and raise the stakes of trust and care[2].

-It introduces Daniel Nkado’s Trust Onion Model as a practical framework for building chosen family through layered, permission‑based access—making repair, not simply familiarity or shared identity, the gateway to deeper connection.
+It introduces Daniel Nkado’s Trust Onion Model (T-O-M) as a practical framework for building chosen family by evaluating trust and granting access with discernment rather than relying solely on familiarity or shared identity.

 Why Chosen Family Matters For Black LGBTQ+ People